Julie Atallah

 Julie Elie Atallah (جولي ايلي عطالله; born 28 July 2005) is a Lebanese footballer who plays as a defender for Lebanese club No Limits.
-Born in France, she plays for the Lebanon national team.
+Born in France, she has played for the Lebanon national team.

 Early life

 Atallah began playing football with her brother and his friends in her local area, despite initial opposition from her family.
 She initially played futsal for over a year before transitioning to traditional football.
 Starting as a striker, she later shifted to a defensive position.

 Club career

 A youth product of EFP, Atallah helped her team lift the 2019–20 U15 league title.
 Her performances attracted attention during EFP's participation in the 2018 U15 Paris Cup, where French club CA Paris 14 expressed interest in her.
 In September 2020, at just 15 years old, she joined the Parisian club's under-18 team.

 Atallah made her debut for FCPSL in the Regional 2 on 2 February 2025, coming on at half time in a 2–1 win against CS Lagnieu.